FUSEEProjectTeam/Fusee/README.md

 ## Math
 In order for the arm to properly follow the movements of the pointer a few calculations need to be made.
 Namely the rotation of the foot around the y-axis, as well as the rotation of the joints around the z-axis.
 In the following the relevant calculations are explained.

-*Note: Orientation might differ from that in the actual program.*
+*Note: Orientations might differ from those in the actual program.*

 ### First, Rotation of the Foot
 The foot needs to rotate an amount of degrees equal to angle &epsilon; to follow the pointer (as can be seen in the graphic below).
 Since the height `y` can be disregarded for this, the angle can be calculated using the tangent (sin or cos could also be used, but arctan2 is more convenient since it calculates the angle for all quadrants).
-Furthermore, the distance between pointer and the center of the foot `xzDist` is needed for calculations down the line.
+Furthermore, the distance between pointer and the centre of the foot `xzDist` is needed for calculations down the line.
 This leads to the following two equations:

 * &epsilon; = arctan2(z, x)
 * xzDist = &radic;(x<sup>2</sup> + z<sup>2</sup>)